rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 server, you are given a server with unrestricted access.
 The Managed Infrastructure support team does not assist in the installation of software or troubleshooting any kind of issue related to the software installed.
-We have some articles in the Rackspace How-To covering basic installation of common applications.
+We have some articles in the Rackspace How-To covering the basic installation of common applications.

 The [Managed Operations service](/support/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops)